By Vincent Czyz

 The final chapter is an intriguing discussion of the significance and influence of the achievements of Ani’s builders.
 Taking his cue from earlier writers, Krikor advances the idea that the Romanesque and Gothic styles, which later appeared in western Europe, were inspired by the architectural accomplishments of Ani.
 He also notes that the only excavation of Ani was carried out by the Russian archaeologist Nikolai Marr.
 Working with the Armenian architect Toros Toramanian, Marr made an extensive study of the ruins and converted an ancient residence into an on-site museum.

 In spite of everything Ani had endured up to Krikor’s visit, it had one more outrage still to suffer.
 According to Peter Balakian, in 1921 a Turkish general named Kazim Karabekir was ordered to destroy “‘every single stone of these Ani ruins, and to abolish their trace from the face of the earth.’
 And for whatever reasons, Karabekir did not follow through with the order.
 Some of Ani was ransacked and destroyed and some of it left as it was.”
 The museum, alas, was obliterated and none of its artifacts ever recovered.
 Balakian considers this effacing of the physical remnants of Armenian civilization an element in the cultural component of the Armenian Genocide of 1915.
 (Krikor, who was among the 250 Armenian intellectuals arrested in Constantinople on April 2, 1915, survived the ethnic cleansing that followed, often disguised as a Greek or a German, and recounted his ordeal in Armenian Golgotha.)
-Peter also points out that hundreds of Armenian churches, schools, and monasteries were destroyed or, as often happened to the churches, converted to barns.
+Peter also points out that hundreds of Armenian churches, schools, and monasteries in Turkey were destroyed or, as often happened to the churches, converted to barns.
 (Try to imagine the international outcry if hundreds of historic mosques or synagogues in a Christian country were used to house livestock.)
-Moreover, Ani abuts Armenia, but Armenians cannot visit the site by flying to Turkey or driving an extra ten hours through Georgia because the Turks closed the border.
+Moreover, Ani abuts Armenia, but Armenians cannot visit the site without flying to Turkey or driving an extra ten hours through Georgia because the Turks closed the border.
 Finally, as though the Armenians haven’t suffered quite enough, if an Armenian, or any other tourist, does find his or her way to the ruins, said tourist will find signs in Turkish and English giving brief—and often deliberately inaccurate—descriptions of the ruins.
 He or she will not see the word Armenia or Armenian.

 I visited Ani 99 years after Krikor made his pilgrimage.
 Dazed by the desolate beauty of the crumbling architecture on the Shirag Steppe, I wandered to the eastern end of the site, where I could see guard towers and barbed wire just across the Akhuri River in Armenia.
 Thanks to the sabotaged signage and the anorexic account of Ani in my guidebook, I knew almost nothing about what I was looking at.
 The Ruins of Ani has remedied that, but it does far more than any handbook for tourists.
 It documents the history, genius, and tragedy of the Armenian civilization as refracted through its ancient capital.
 It also illuminates one of those rare places that leaves visitors feeling they might have to dust off the word mystical to describe the experience.